 You can also write the annotations within comments, as in List</@NonNull/ String>.
-The JSR 308 compiler, which is distributed with the Checker Framework, will still process the annotations.
+The JSR 308 compiler, which is distributed with the Checker Framework, will still process the annotations so long as you use the -DXTAannotationsincomments flag.
 However, your code will remain compilable by people who are not using the JSR 308 or Java 7 compiler.
 For more details, see Section 2.9.